-DOE will not review conference papers or presentations prior to making publicly available via OSTI since they were already presented in a public setting during a conference.
+DOE will not review conference papers/presentations or proceedings prior to making the document publicly available via OSTI since the document was already presented in a public setting.
 The Recipient is responsible for ensuring the suitability of the content for public release.
 The terms and conditions of award provide that PII, proprietary, export control or classified information shall be protected.
-The Recipient must self-certify at the time of submission to DOE via E-Link that the content is appropriate for and has been publicly released.
+The Recipient must self-certify at the time of submission to DOE E-Link that the content is appropriate for and has been publicly released.